Cincinnati’s Downtown Neighborhoods: a City Guide

 The Backstage Entertainment District – located at the corner of 6th and Walnut is home to the Aronoff Center for the Arts which brings Broadway plays and musicals to Cincinnati.
 Surrounding the Aronoff is a wide variety of restaurants in all price ranges, the Contemporary Art Center and boutique hotels like 21c Museum Hotel.

 Looking for a guided tour of the best spots in downtown Cincinnati?
 Riverside Food Tours offers 3 hour guided food and culture tours 7 days a week in six different neighborhoods in downtown Cincinnati and just across the river in Covington KY.
-Prices start at $39.00 for children and up.
+Prices start at $55.00 for Adults and $45 for children ages 5 – 10.

 Rated the Best Food and Culture Tour by Trip Advisor in Cincinnati!